hunterlong/gifs/README.md

 ```

 # Bulk Upload
 Now I've got the hang of it, I don't need to go one-by-one.
 Include an array of New files, and Upload!
+The response will give you an array for each uploaded file.
 <img width="300" align="right" src="https://j.gifs.com/nZAYM5.gif">

 ```go